dolopodog/StratAssist/README.md

 # StratAssist
-*A script for parsing Armello log files, to find game statistics and player strategies.*
+*A script for parsing Armello's log files, to find game statistics and player strategies.*

 **Usage**